Why does my cat need vaccinations?

 A tailored vaccine program can be developed with your Greencross Vets clinic.

 - Cats require booster vaccinations to ensure long-term immunity against contagious diseases.
-This is given one year after your cat’s 14-16 week vaccination
+The first adult vaccination is given one year after your cat’s 14-16 week vaccination and it is usually recommended to continue giving a vaccination once every year to maintain effective protection.

-- At that stage, your friendly Greencross Vets team will work with you to determine the most suitable ongoing vaccination program guided by your cat’s lifestyle and environment
+- Your friendly Greencross Vets team will work with you to determine the most suitable ongoing vaccination program guided by your cat’s lifestyle and environment

-- If your cat is exposed to the outdoors or other neighbourhood cats, consider incorporating the Feline Immunodeficiency Virus (FIV) vaccine into your cat’s program (this can be given from 8 weeks of age)
+- If your cat is exposed to the outdoors or other neighbourhood cats, consider incorporating the Feline Immunodeficiency Virus (FIV) vaccine (+/- other non-core cat vaccinations discussed above) into your cat’s program (this can be given from 8 weeks of age).

 Your local Greencross Vets team will determine the most suitable ongoing vaccination program guided by your cat’s lifestyle and environment.